rotundasoftware/modui-base/README.md

 ![Spawned messages diagram](https://github.com/rotundasoftware/modui/blob/master/packages/modui-base/messages-diagram.jpg)

-Here is an example of a view that both spawns a message to its parent, and handles a message from its children:
+Here is an example of a view that both spawns a message to its parent and handles a message from its children:

 ```javascript
 const MyView = ModuiBase.extend( {